MazElgonemy/MazElgonemy/README.md

  <br>

-  🎸 <a href="https://github.com/MazElgonemy/Speed-Checker1"> SpookyAI </a> - A themed AI Chatbot applicatio with a story generator function and fact finder
+  🎸 <a href="https://github.com/MazElgonemy/Speed-Checker1"> SpookyAI </a> - A themed AI Chatbot application with a story generator function and fact finder

-  ⭐ <a href="https://github.com/MazElgonemy/Paparazzi-ego-booster"> Speed Checker </a> - An application to keep track of historic internet speeds and visualise and analyse them
+  ⭐ <a href="https://github.com/MazElgonemy/Speed-Checker1"> Speed Checker </a> - An application to keep track of historic internet speeds and visualise and analyse them

   <br>